Ginger Pork and Cabbage Dumplings

-These Asian empanadillas can be found in many forms and names: dumpling, dim sum, gyoza, Jiaozi, etc… The difference is in the way of cooking, type of filling and country where they are made.
+These Asian empanadas can be found in many forms and names: dumpling, dim sum, gyoza, Jiaozi, etc… The difference is in the way of cooking, type of filling and country where they are made.

 This recipe is quite simple to make.
 To make the cabbage “dough” soft, you have to remove the veins and hard parts of the cabbage leaves and then boil or steam the leaves.

 This recipe calls for 1 large cabbage, but we actually need only 8 large leaves from the outside.
 If you try to take the leaves out while it’s raw, it will likely be broken and torn apart which is why we want to boil the whole cabbage first so the leaves become more flexible and can be peeled easily without breaking it.

 The filling can vary according to taste.
 You can have beef, pork or even chicken.
 You can even do 50% pork and 50% beef.
+The choice is yours.

 Wash the cabbage and carefully remove the core from the large cabbage with a sharp knife.